 Ultimate Guide Strategy Guide + Weekly Pro Tips

-PC has the most freedom, but it also has the most trapdoors.
-The safest buy is a modern controller with clear PC support.
-After that, always run calibration in the game or client through Options → Calibration before judging the hardware.
-Many “bad controller” complaints are really timing problems.
-If you are using original retro wireless gear on PC, assume the dongle matters as much as the guitar itself.
-No dongle usually means no quick solution.
+Most people run Rock Band 2 Deluxe on PC through RPCS3.
+A modern controller with clear PC support is the safest buy.
+Whatever you use, run the in-game calibration pass before judging the hardware — many “bad controller” complaints are really timing problems.
+If you bring original retro wireless gear to PC, the dongle matters as much as the guitar: no matching receiver usually means no quick fix.

-Do not treat “Xbox” as one platform or “PlayStation” as one platform.
-Xbox 360 gear is not the same thing as Xbox One or Series support, and PS3 accessories are famous for being sold without the matching receiver.
-If you want the least friction, modern licensed hardware wins here.
-If you want retro, verify the label on both the guitar and the receiver before paying.
+Don’t treat “Xbox” or “PlayStation” as one platform.
+Xbox 360 gear is not the same as Xbox One/Series support, and PS3 wireless guitars need a model-specific dongle that is not interchangeable.
+Second-hand PS3 guitars are routinely sold without that dongle, leaving them unusable until you track down the correct receiver.
+For the least friction, modern licensed hardware wins; for retro, verify both the guitar and the receiver before paying.